How to Get Rid of Crow's Feet

 Guys also have less bony support in the opening in the skull around their eyes.
 Less support in this area can lead to baggier eyes earlier in life.

-Another major factor in the development of crow’s feet?
-UV exposure.
+Another major factor in the development of crow’s feet is UV exposure.

 The skin around our eyes is already thin and delicate.
 Ultraviolet radiation from the sun can damage the skin and lead to early development of wrinkles around the eyes.CONTROL EYE BAGS